developer-gubler/dnd/README.md

 	- Creating battles associated with an account
 	- Create UI/UX for the battle application
 3) Add additional testing style for Behavior Driven Development (BDD) leveraging Cucumber

+Challenges:
+1) Testing of the Model layer (ie database layer) in the dnd-persistence project has proven to be problematic due to it using Reactive programming - the DataJpaTest annotation in the Test classes do not appear to work as cohesively as it does with non-reactive programming.
+Granted, the repository classes don't have anything extra in them at this point, so it is just the simple CRUD operations that JPA itself is providing (ie this is really generic).
+As a result, I am not too concerned and have @Disabled all of the test classes in dnd-persistence, but it is still less than optimal.